SchoolOfCode/environment_variables_frontend/README.md

 ## Challenges and how we overcame them
-There were numerous challenges on this project, mostly because we are a team of junior developers grappling with new technologies.
-In general, we used our skills at navigating documentation and parsing error messages
+There were numerous challenges on this project, often rooted in the circumstance of a team of junior developers grappling with new technologies.
+In general, we used our skills at working together, navigating documentation, parsing error messages, and researching solutions to find the solutions we needed.

 **Next.js and Leaflet**: Using Next.js and Leaflet together was a challenge because Leaflet doesn’t support server side rendering.
 After some research, we got around this by taking advantage of Next’s [dynamic importing](https://nextjs.org/docs/advanced-features/dynamic-import).